Explicit isogenies of prime degree over number fields

 Our strategy is based on the following result.

-\begin{theorem} For any positive integer $d$ the sets of primes defined in \Cref{def:bad_formal_immersion_sets} are finite and effectively computable.
-In particular, if $p$ is an almost good formal immersion prime, then the finitely many $q$ for which $f_p^{(d)}$ is not a formal immersion at $(\infty,\ldots,\infty)$ in characteristic $q$ can be effectively computed. \end{theorem}
+\begin{theorem} Let $d \geq 1$ be an integer. \begin{enumerate} \item The set of bad formal immersion primes in degree $d$ is finite and effectively computable. \item For $q \neq 2$, the set of almost good formal primes in degree $d$ which are bad formal immersion primes in characteristic $q$ is finite and effectively computable. \end{enumerate} \end{theorem}